dlfbdnd/Bing-Wallpaper-Downloader/README.md

 The script uses HTTPS connection, and download speed may vary from one location to another.
 If there are problems with the modules (let's say some modules are missing, run $ "pip3 install os datetime re calendar urllib")

-Ehh... there's one last thing, the language code is currently set to "zh-CN", if you are want the pictures from other locations, change that to any of the following:
+Ehh... there's one last thing, the language code is currently set to "zh-CN", if you want the pictures from other locations, change that to any of the following:
 (I got this from the Internet, and some may give you the same pictures.)
 format: mkt=<Language Code>-<Country Code>